MaxiEurope/airsafemonitor/README.md

 # airsafemonitor

 This is a raspberry pi-based air quality monitoring system that measures the temperature, humidity, and LPG gas levels using the DHT11 and MQ2 sensor, and LED indicators.
-The data is processed and sent to an API for real-time monitoring.
+The data is processed and sent to an API or MQTT broker for real-time monitoring.

 ## features